 Laparoscopic splenectomy.
 During laparoscopic splenectomy, the surgeon makes four small incisions in your abdomen.
 He or she then inserts a tube with a tiny video camera into your abdomen through one of the incisions.
 Your surgeon watches the video images on a monitor and removes the spleen with special surgical tools that are put in the other three incisions.
 Then he or she closes the incisions.

 Laparoscopic splenectomy isn't appropriate for everyone.
 A ruptured spleen usually requires open splenectomy.
-In some cases your surgeon may begin with a laparoscopic approach and find it necessary to make a larger incision because of scar tissue from previous operations or other complications.
+In some cases a surgeon may begin with a laparoscopic approach and find it necessary to make a larger incision because of scar tissue from previous operations or other complications.

 - Open splenectomy.
-During open splenectomy, your surgeon makes an incision in the middle of your abdomen and moves aside muscle and other tissue to reveal your spleen.
+During open splenectomy, the surgeon makes an incision in the middle of your abdomen and moves aside muscle and other tissue to reveal your spleen.
 He or she then removes the spleen and closes the incision.

 - After you go home.
 Talk to your doctor about how long to wait until resuming your daily activities.
 If you had laparoscopic surgery, it may be two weeks.
-After open surgery it may be six weeks.
+After open surgery, it may be six weeks.